 Jerry’s research has made a significant contribution to the field of personality and social psychology.
 He has published more than 100 articles, chapters and books during his career.
 One analysis identified him as among the most prolific researchers in his field between 1980 and 1989, the first decade of his career.
 That investigation found that he was decade’s fourth most published scholar in social psychology’s most prestigious journals.
-Dr. Burger’s publications include a pair of books that summarize two programs of his research, Desire for Control: Personality, Social, and Clinical Perspectives (Plenum, 1992) and Returning Home: Connecting with Our Childhoods (Rowman-Littlefield, 2011).
+Jerry’s publications include a pair of books that summarize two programs of his research, Desire for Control: Personality, Social, and Clinical Perspectives (Plenum, 1992) and Returning Home: Connecting with Our Childhoods (Rowman-Littlefield, 2011).
 He also is the sole author of a best-selling college textbook, Personality (Cengage, 2019), now in its tenth edition.

 Jerry’s research has received a significant amount of recognition within academia.
 In January 2009, American Psychologist (the flagship journal of the American Psychological Association) took the unprecedented step of devoting an entire issue to his research on obedience and comments about his research.
 Jerry has been awarded Fellow status by the American Psychological Association and by the Society for Experimental Social Psychology.